 This feature allows you to select multiple schematic components in a specific order, then place those same components in the PCB editor in the same order.
 To use this feature:

-This method of editing uses the associated Properties panel mode to modify the properties of a part object.
+This method of editing uses the associated Component dialog and the Properties panel mode to modify the properties of a part object.

 After placement, the Component mode of the Properties panel can be accessed in one of the following ways: